 The art industry has been hit harder by the pandemic than most industries.
-Thanks to the ability to quickly adapt, the industry not only “survives”, but receives a completely new round of development.
-Digital platforms are emerging, and the focus on local art and local artists is increasing.
+Thanks to the quick thinking and an ability to adapt, it seems that the industry is not only going to survive but thrive, with a new wave of revolutionary development.

-Recently, Victoria Miro gallery made a joint project with the influential art dealer David Zwirner.
-It’s called Side by Side.
-A micro site featuring top artists that both sides work with.
-In addition, a unique augmented reality application Vortic Collect was launched, with the help of which people can actually enter the spaces of the gallery and virtually touch the beauty.
-This is much more interesting than just opening artworks on the screen, statically studying their history and details.
-In the application, you can go around the sculpture of Grayson Perry from all sides, you can approach the painting by Njideka Akunyili Crosby and look at it from all plans.
+Recently, Victoria Miro collaborated with influential art dealer David Zwirner on a project titled ‘Side by Side’.
+Their venture is a microsite of the best artists that both sides work with.
+In addition, the unique augmented reality app Vortic Collect was launched, whereby people can actually enter the gallery space and almost touch the beauty.
+This is much more interesting than just opening works of art on your laptop screen, or statically studying their history and details in a book.
+With the app, you can walk around Grayson Perry’s sculpture from all sides, you can walk up to Njideka Akunyili Crosby’s painting and look at it from all vistas.

 “Every day I think about how lucky I am.
 A strong intuition left me in France, next to all the artists and galleries.
-I sincerely wish the best for the arts.
+I sincerely wish all the best for the art.
 But for those galleries that have their places scattered around the world, it will be extremely difficult to manage them in the new realities”.